‘I am trying to find my edges, I don’t know where they are anymore…

 Devised and performed by Chloë Smith (choreographer) and Jassy Earl (visual artist), the work will mark the beginning of collaborative relationships with an experienced creative team who all value the power of holding space as part of their practice: including Luke Pell (dramaturg); Kim Moore (composer); Laura Bradshaw (movement director) and Emma Jayne Park (producer).

-The work will premiere at Platform as part of the Scottish Mental Health Arts Festival in May 2019.
+The work premiered at Platform as part of the Scottish Mental Health Arts Festival in May 2019.
+'Holding It Together' will continue to be developed throughout 2019, and will be touring during Spring 2020.

 '100% Fully Unqualified'